 US study visits

-KE study visits generally start with a visit to a university and are then followed by an opportunity to see something of the local area, including some of the main sights.
+KE study visits generally start with a visit to a university or a place of cultural interest, and are then followed by an opportunity to see something of the local area, including some of the main sights.

 Most study visits are full-day trips from your study centre.
 If you’d like to see how they work in practice, please look at the timetable for your chosen programme.